DCotterill/halixia-hugo/content/ma/bake-some-bread-264.md

 layout: static
 ---

-Making freshly baked homemade bread is special
+Making freshly baked homemade bread is special.

 Making fresh bread at home is a tasty, satisfying and rewarding skill.
 From mixing and proving, to shaping and baking, making delicious homemade loaves isn't easy to master without some help and guidance.